"Receive the child in reverence. Educate the child in love. Send the child forth in freedom."

-In addition to the main lesson, the student’s day is enriched with a variety of special subject and skills classes often taught by teachers (other than the class teacher) who are experts in their fields.
+In addition to the daily Main Lesson, the student’s day is enriched with a variety of special subject and skills classes often taught by teachers who are experts in their fields.
 The curricula for these classes also moves in harmony with the development of the children and includes Spanish, handwork, woodwork, Eurythmy, instrumental and vocal music, games and outdoor education, form drawing, and art.

 In order to ensure that students experience a variety of teaching styles and receive comprehensive academic preparation for high school, the team of teachers widens as the students grow older.
-Starting in the 6th grade, the students are taught mathematics and English by specialists who are not the class teacher.
+Starting in the 6th grade, the students are taught mathematics and English by specialists.
 In the 7th and 8th grades, some of the main lessons will also be taught by teachers other than the class teacher.
-An active outdoor education program which combines the 7th and 8th grades is offered first in these years and includes off-campus trips for activities such as rock climbing, canoeing and kayaking, orienteering, biking, and ice skating.
+An active outdoor education program which combines the 7th and 8th grades is offered and includes off-campus trips for activities such as rock climbing, canoeing and kayaking, orienteering, biking, and ice skating.

 Class Trips and Field Trips